jgraley/inferno-cpp2v/src/sr/search_replace_documentation.md

 `Conjunction` implements the "and" function.
 The `Conjunction` node should be placed at the root of the subtrees of interest, and the member named `conjuncts` (a collection) should be populated with all the subtrees that should match. `Conjunction` does creates a normal context for its pattern subtrees, so they can key couplings.
 Conjuncts are not invoked during replace (since it would be unclear which one to use) so a `Delta` node must be placed around the `Conjunction` node, coupling its overlay pattern to the desired element.

+When one of the conjuncts is a `Negation` node, it may be easier to think of the `Conjunction` as meaning "but" rather than "and".

 ### 6.3 `Disjunction`

 `Disjunction` implements the "or" function.
 The `Disjunction` node should be placed at the root of the subtree of interest, and the member named `disjuncts` (a collection) should be populated with all the subtrees that may match.
 The subtrees under a `Disjunction` node in a search pattern abnormal contexts because a given pattern element may not be a match even when the `Disjunction` itself does match.